What is the value of good advice?

 This is not the first time I lost business to another advisor that was “charging a lower fee.”
 The important question to ask is whether the client or prospective client is paying more or less based on the decision they make.
 In the equity portfolios that I manage for my clients, I almost exclusively invest in shares of stocks of leading companies like Disney, Procter & Gamble, Johnson & Johnson, Home Depot, and Apple.
 I charge an advisory fee to manage my clients’ portfolios, and that is the only fee my clients pay my firm.
 There is no additional expense to hold shares of individual stocks.
 Many advisors charge an advisory fee and then invest in mutual funds for their clients.
 Mutual funds do have their own internal expenses which are a cost to the owner of the fund.
 So in these cases, clients are paying their advisor two layers of expense: one layer to the advisor and the second layer to the mutual fund company.
 In many cases the total expense can approach or exceed two percentage points.
-Moreover, some advisors not only charge an advisory fee, but they also charge additional fees for completing a financial plan.
+Moreover, some advisors not only charge an advisory fee, but also charge additional fees for completing a financial plan.

-There is nothing wrong with investing in mutual funds and there is nothing wrong with paying an advisor for a financial plan.
+There is nothing wrong with investing in mutual funds and there is nothing wrong with paying an advisor for a financial investment plan.
 But, an investor should be aware what their total cost for the advice and services are from their advisor and from their investment choices.
 According to the Vanguard web site, the industry average expense ratio of variable annuities is 2.28%.
 I have heard from many investors that think they are paying nothing to own a variable annuity.
 The Wall Street Journal recently reported that the average fee for an alternative mutual fund is 1.9% and these high cost funds have been attracting large inflows of funds and sometimes are on top of the advisory fees being paid.

 Many investors place their trust in a financial service professional to provide educated, experienced advice on how to invest their hard earned money.
 They are willing to pay someone else a fee to invest on their behalf because they have neither the time nor the interest in learning all they can about financial markets.
 Investment options are exhaustive: publicly traded stocks, bonds, mutual funds, money market funds, variable rate and fixed annuities, precious metals, REITs, and more.
 It can all be overwhelming to the average investor.
 It makes a lot of financial sense to find an advisor, that you can trust, preferable one with the Certified Financial Planner (CFP®) certification, who can work closely with you in an objective and customized manner, unique to your particular life situation and whose fees are transparent and easy to understand.